bysimon/GettingData/Project/README.md

   That file contais the average of each variable (86) for each activity (6) for each subject (30).

     So you will find 180 rows (6 activities * 30 subjects) and 88 columns (86 variables + 1 subject number + 1 activity name )

+    Please the R code below is the one recommended to read the data files:

 ```
         mydata <- read.table( "step5_data_set.txt" , header = TRUE , sep = " " )